theupdateframework/taps/tap6.md

 As the TUF specification evolves there are likely to be breaking changes.
 For example, commit 5d2c8fdc7658a9f7648c38b0c79c0aa09d234fe2 in github.com/theupdateframework/tuf removes the "private" field, which would break key ID calculations for older clients.
-Adding the specification version a repository is operating under allows clients to determine whether they are compatible, rather than breaking in undefined ways.
+Specifying the specification version identifier a repository is operating under allows clients to determine whether they are compatible, rather than breaking in undefined ways.

 # Rationale

 TUF clients would enjoy greater stability, consistency, and interoperability as the TUF specification evolves.

-Specification
+# Specification

 This TAP proposes adding a new JSON field, named "spec_version", that contains a string value indicating the specification version of metadata.
 The field